platformio/platformio-docs/librarymanager/ldf.rst

 Compatibility Mode
 ------------------

-Compatibility mode allows to control strictness of Library Dependency Finder.
+Compatibility mode allows one to control strictness of Library Dependency Finder.
 If library contains one of manifest file (:ref:`library_config`, ``library.properties``, ``module.json``), then LDF check compatibility of this library with real build environment.
 Available compatibility modes: